khushibalyan220101/khushibalyan220101/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-Data structure and algorithms
+SQL and Advanced Excel
 - 🌱 I’m currently learning ...
-Data structure and algorithms
+SQL
 - 👯 I’m looking to collaborate on ...
-Research Paper
-- 🤔 I’m looking for help with ...
-OpenCv,DeepLearning
+Data Analysis Projects
-- 💬 Ask me about ... `Java`, `C++`, `Python`, `tensorflow`
+- 💬 Ask me about ... `Java`, `Python`, `Numpy`, `Scikit-learn`, `Pandas`
 - 😄 Pronouns: ...
 She/her
 - ⚡ Fun fact: ...
 There are more stars in the universe than grains of sand on all the beaches on Earth.